 That’s one of the things that astonished me in my intellectual journey.
 Before I became a philosophy major, I was briefly an economics major, and I was very interested in economics and somewhat enchanted by the whole free market economics model.
-And then to discover that there’s this whole raft of critiques from the Right of liberal, libertarian, free market, Manchesterism, and whatever economics.
+And then to discover that there’s this whole raft of critiques from the Right of liberal, libertarian, free market, Manchesterist, and whatever economics.
 It was a great discovery, because all of that has been completely marginalized within the economics profession, which is very, very interesting, because nominally a lot of libertarians and free market types are Right-wing.
 But the stuff that they really emphasize is completely consistent with the functioning of our globalized Left-wing oligarchy.
-The elements of Rightist critiques of neo-liberalism and liberalism that they’ve completely hidden — things like distributism, things like the populist movement, the critics of gold standards or the Social Credit movement, guild socialism — all of these things are incredibly rich traditions of thought, and they have these people [free marketeers] absolutely nailed, which I guess is one reason they hide this stuff, because what they stand for doesn’t stand up to that kind of critique.
+The elements of Rightist critiques of neoliberalism and liberalism that they’ve completely hidden—things like distributism, things like the populist movement, the critics of gold standards, or the social credit movement, guild socialism—all of these things are incredibly rich traditions of thought, and they have these free marketeers absolutely nailed, which I guess is one reason they hide this stuff, because what they stand for doesn’t stand up to that kind of critique.

 LR: Yeah.
 It’s strange for me to hear you say “Left-wing oligarchs” when there’s not much that I can see that’s Left-wing except for the cultural aspects of it.

 GJ: Yeah, but that’s really what it’s all been reduced to.
 It’s “Cultural Marxism,” as people like to say.